-From this perspective we are way off target to reaching the first of the Sustainable Development Goals of eliminating extreme poverty by 2030.
+From this perspective we are way off target to eliminating extreme poverty by 2030, as called for by SDG1.
 The reason is clear: the developing world is not making enough progress in reaching the poorest-living well below \$1.90.
 Thus, we can reasonably say that the world's poorest are being left behind, or close to it.